Frequently Asked Questions

 7: How much will it cost residential property owners?

 The annual cost to the owner of a single-family property is estimated to be $470.
 The $470 consists of $356 for annual operating and maintenance costs and $114 to pay debt service on the loan used to finance system design and engineering costs.
 There is no residential connection fee and all costs associated with installing system infrastructure on private residential property are included in the construction costs.
 As previously stated, 100% of the construction costs will be covered by a FEMA grant of nearly $168 million and other grant funds provided by New York State.
 Without this grant funding, the cost to residents would be so high that the project would be cost prohibitive.
-Connected property owners will be responsible for the electrical cost to operate the unit located on their property.
-It is estimated that the cost to operate will be $25 per year for a one family residence.
+Connected property owners will not be responsible for the electrical cost to operate the unit.

 8: How much will it cost commercial property owners?

 The connection costs for commercial properties will vary depending on the size and water usage of the business and can start at approximately $20,000.